 - Leader of Leeds Quaternary

-I have worked on both passive and active coastal margins developing quantitative reconstructions of near-instantaneous to multi-millennial scale sea-level changes, as well as having experience of glacial isostastic adjustment modelling.
+I have worked on both passive and active coastal margins developing quantitative reconstructions of near-instantaneous to multi-millennial scale sea-level changes, as well as having experience of glacial isostastic adjustment modeling.
 My wider research interest is the driving mechanisms of change, in particular that associated with ice sheets, climate and large earthquakes, with the aim of understanding future hazards.
-We have a growing sub-marine landscapes group at Leeds, conducting research with geophysical datasets and cores to better understand palaeo-landscapes and sediment mobility for offshore infrastructure.
 In addition to my research I am a co-leader of PALSEA, an international working which group brings together observational scientists and ice-sheet, climate, and sea-level modelers in order to better define observational constraints on past sea-level change and improve our understanding of ice-sheet responses to rapid climate change.
 I also co-founded and lead the cross-School Leeds Quaternary research group.
-I am a former leader of the QRA Sea Level and Coastal Change working group, and in 2019 I was awarded Quaternary Research Association Lewis Penny Medal.
+I am a former leader of the QRA Sea Level and Coastal Change working group, and in 2019 I was awarded the Quaternary Research Association Lewis Penny Medal.

 Current research students